alexandreweiss/acp-demo/README.md

 - Two spokes deployed in first region using same CIDR block.
 - Each advertise a unique ip 172.20.20.22/32 and 172.20.20.23/32
 - Test:
-  - connect via Guacamole to we-SwbPrivate-nat-a and "ip a"
+  - connect via Guacamole to we-Enovia-nat-a and "ip a"
-  - connect via Guacamole to we-SwbPrivate-nat-b and "ip a"
+  - connect via Guacamole to we-Enovia-nat-b and "ip a"

 ## Private Endpoint connectivity test across Aviatrix Data Plane
 - Private endpoint deployed in first region, second spoke
 - Connected using Linux SBM Client in first region, first spoke
 - Test:
-  - connect via Guacamole to we-SwbPrivate
+  - connect via Guacamole to we-Enovia
   - df -h,
   - ls /mnt/azrweswbsa

+## Demonstrate Edge bootstrap via GUI
+- Use serial under the box to create edge in Copilot,
+- Plug the box to internet using port0 and wait for the bootstrap to occur,
+- Deploy an Aviatrix Edge on top of the box,
+- Attach it to transit.